chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 ### Exercise 2A: Set Up Chocolatey.Server
 Since we put the items on this machine in the previous exercise, we can just pick up where we left off.

+1. Finish Exercise 0/1 on a machine you will set up as a server.
-* Follow the steps at https://chocolatey.org/docs/how-to-set-up-chocolatey-server#setup-normally
+1. Follow the steps at https://chocolatey.org/docs/how-to-set-up-chocolatey-server#setup-normally
-* Follow the steps at https://chocolatey.org/docs/how-to-set-up-chocolatey-server#additional-configuration
+1. Follow the steps at https://chocolatey.org/docs/how-to-set-up-chocolatey-server#additional-configuration
-* Open a web browser and navigate to http://localhost.
+1. Open a web browser and navigate to http://localhost.
 Read over the site and take notes.
-* Change the API key in the web.config file following the instructions at http://localhost.
+1. Change the API key in the web.config file following the instructions at http://localhost.
+If localhost doesn't resolve to the site, make sure the bindings include "All Unassigned".
+This could be a temporary change if you need it to be, but it's important to access this to see additional setup instructions.
-* You may wish to install an SSL certificate.
+1. You may wish to install an SSL certificate.
-* You may wish to set up authentication to the repository (the SSL certificate is highly recommended to not pass passwords in cleartext).
+1. You may wish to set up authentication to the repository (the SSL certificate is highly recommended to not pass passwords in cleartext).

 ~~~powershell
 # Ensure we can run everything